 A. An applicant must be a high school graduate with a grade point average (GPA) of at least 2.7 or have earned a general equivalency diploma (GED) with a score of 570 (score of 57 prior to 2002).
-If an applicant's GPA or GED score is below the minimum, he/she maybe eligible for admission under the transfer guidelines.
-The proposed curriculum within the Bachelor of Science in Human Biology is a challenging one.
-The better that students are prepared, the more likely they are to succeed in the core courses of the program.
-High school students should prepare by taking four years of math (Algebra I and II, Geometry, Trigonometry or Precalculus) and four years of science (Biology and Chemistry required, Physics is highly recommended).
-Acceptance into medical and graduate schools is competitive.
-If a student wishes to pursue graduate education they will need to maintain a very high GPA at Mercy College.
+If an applican's GPA or GED score is below the minimum, he/she maybe eligible for admission under the transfer guidelines.